armando-larocca/Project-IL-/README.md

 The file NDBC.ipynb is about the new implementation related to the updating of NMC.

-More details are provided in report-il.pdf
+More details are provided in Report_il.pdf